AlexMeuer/AlexMeuer.github.io/_posts/2016-04-16-games-fleadh.markdown

 date: "2016-04-16 15:52"
 image: "games-fleadh-2014.jpg"
 ---
 __tl;dr__ John Romero is a super inspirational dev and makes me wish I starting coding earlier.
-Also, ITC rakes in the awards.
+Also, ITC rakes in the awards.<!-- excerpt -->

 The Games Fleadh is a game development convention held in Thurles Institute of Technology.
 It's a platform for students of various years to compete against each other and also for secondary school pupils to gain insight into game development.